willharwood/subjectiveimmortality/README.md

 > It could both be true that, from the perspective of others, something will kill you
 > in the end, while from _your_ perspective you will survive every accident or illness.

-While superficially similar to the idea of 'Quantum Immortality'[^1], we do not depend on any many-world effects, and neither do we require the existence of a non-material soul.
+While superficially similar to the idea of 'Quantum Immortality', we do not depend on many-world effects, and neither do we require the existence of a non-material soul.

 ## Continuity of self

-We begin with some assumptions on about the nature of subjective experience, in decreasing order of plausibility:
+We begin with some assumptions on the nature of subjective experience, in decreasing order of plausibility:

 1. Continuity of time is not necessary for continuity of subjective experience.